 Can we visit?

 By invitation only.
 This is a fourth-generation farm - with all of the old equipment and buildings that come with having a farm in the family for 100 years.
-We need time to get it ready for visitors.
 Follow us on social media for regular updates and pictures throughout the season.